-Rome history located in the Province of Rome and is the largest municipality of Rome for its extension.
-The city is part of UNESCO World Heritage Site.
+Rome’s history located in the Province of Rome and is the largest municipality of Rome for its extension.
+The city is part of the UNESCO World Heritage Site.
 Rome history is three thousand years ago with its capital of the Roman Empire that stretched from the Mediterranean to almost half of Europe over to the ecclesiastical power accumulated over the centuries due to the Pontificial State and its popes who have succeeded.

-The city is a treasure of historical and architectural heritage among the most influential in the world, just think of the old town with its Aurelian walls of almost three millennium, as well as to the properties of the Holy See.
-The city is the quintessential symbol of Christianity and the only in the world to gave the Vatican City as a foreign state.
+The city is a treasure of historical and architectural heritage among the most influential in the world, just think of the old town with its Aurelian walls of almost three millennia, as well as to the properties of the Holy See.
+The city is the quintessential symbol of Christianity and the only in the world to gave the Vatican City a foreign state.

 It is said that Rome was built by Romulus on April 21, 753 BC; it had for 244 years a system with monarchical rulers of Latin origin, Sabine and Etruscan.
 Tradition said it had seven kings of Rome: Romulus, Numa Pompilius, Tullio Ostilio, Anco Marzio, the elder Tarquin, Servius Tullius, and Tarquin the Proud.

 History teaches that an oligarchic republic was already in 509 BC with struggles between patricians and plebeians, and wars to the detriment of the Italic population, Etruscans, Latins, Volscians, Equi, Galli, Osco, Samnites and the Greek colony of Taranto allied with Pyrrhus, King of Epirus who allowed the subjugation of the Italian peninsula until to Ancient Greece.
 In the third and second century, BC was marked by several Roman conquests in the Mediterranean and the Orient.
 In the mid-second century and in the first century BC instead, there were significant rebellions, civil wars, and dictatorships.